Transportation for Veterans

 Other Veteran shuttle services

-All passengers are expected to follow certain guidelines, established by the Department of Veterans Affairs.
+DAV van passengers are expected to follow certain guidelines, established by the Department of Veterans Affairs and the DAV National Headquarters.
 These guidelines include the following:

 - All riders must be ambulatory (able to board and exit the van without the driver’s help).

 - The DAV van driver is only allowed to stop the van for rest stops, emergencies, and to pick up and drop off passengers.
 Passengers should not ask the driver to make side trips to take care of their personal business.

 - Passengers are not permitted to smoke, chew tobacco, drink alcohol, use foul language, or bring weapons, drugs, or any illegal substance on the van.
 Van drivers are not required to provide transportation to any Veteran who is intoxicated, abusive, or who poses a threat to the driver or other passengers.